Homological shifts of polymatroidal ideals: Introduction

-In Section two, we study the homological shift ideals of polymatroidal ideals.
-We are able to prove that $\HS_1(I)$ is polymatroidal if $I$ is polymatroidal (Theorem \ref{Thm:HS1(I)PolyMatr}).
+In Section \ref{sec:2}, we prove our main theorem.
+We are able to show that $\HS_1(I)$ is polymatroidal if $I$ is polymatroidal (Theorem \ref{Thm:HS1(I)PolyMatr}).
 This is the first result valid for \textit{all} polymatroidal ideals, that supports Conjecture \ref{Conj:BBH}.
 Our proof is based on Proposition \ref{prop:HS1(I)linquot}, whose main advantage consists in the fact that $\HS_{1}(I)$ does not depend upon the admissible order of $I$.
 To study the higher homological shift ideals, firstly we note that for $j\ge1$, $\HS_{j+1}(I)\subseteq(\HS_1(\HS_j(I)))_{>j+1}$, (Corollary \ref{cor:HS1HSjLexEquig}), where $J_{>j+1}$ is the monomial ideal with $G(J_{>j+1})=\{u\in G(J):|\supp(u)|>j+1\}$ as a minimal generating set and $\supp(u)=\{i:x_i\ \textup{divides}\ u\}$.
 Unfortunately, equality in the above inclusion does not hold in general, (Example \ref{Ex:HS1(HSj)notTransversal}).
 Nonetheless, it holds for matroidal ideals, (Proposition \ref{prop:HSj+1=HS1HSjmatroidal}).
 As a consequence Conjecture \ref{Conj:BBH} holds for all matroidal ideals, (Corollary \ref{cor:HSj(I)matroidal}).
 It would be of interest to classify all polymatroidal ideals satisfying the equation $\HS_{j+1}(I)=(\HS_1(\HS_j(I)))_{>j+1}$ for all $j<\pd(I)$.